 - a.
-United Nations Universal Declaration on Human Rights.

-- European Convention on Human Rights and Fundamental Freedoms (ECHR), (Article 8 - Respect for privacy and family life, Article 10 - Freedom of Expression).

-- c.
-Council of Europe Convention 108, 1981, its implementation by the Data Protection Act

-- 1984, and updating of Convention 108.

-- OECD Guidelines on the Protection of Privacy and Transborder Flows of Personal Data 2013

-Data Protection Directive 95/46/EC.

-- e.
-Human Rights Act 1998.

-- f.
-Data Protection Act 1998.

-- g.
-Privacy and Electronic Communications

-Regulation 2003 and subsequent amendments
+United Nations Universal Declaration of Human Rights. - European Convention on Human Rights and Fundamental Freedoms (ECHR), (Article 8 - Respect for privacy and family life, Article 10 - Freedom of Expression). - c.
+Council of Europe Convention 108, 1981, its implementation by the Data Protection Act 1984, and updating of Convention 108. - d.
+OECD Guidelines on the Protection of Privacy and Transborder Flows of Personal Data 2013 Data Protection Directive 95/46/EC. - e.
+Human Rights Act 1998. - f.
+Data Protection Act 1998. - g.
+Privacy and Electronic Communications Regulation (PECR) 2003 and amendments subsequent to 2021. - h.
+General Data Protection Regulation 2016/679. - i.
+UK Data Protection Act 2018.

-to 2021.

-- h.
-General Data Protection Regulation 2016/679. - UK Data Protection Act 2018.
-The purpose of the Data Protection, Privacy and Electronic Communications (Amendments etc) (EU Exit) Regulations 2019. - j.
-UK GDPR. - k.
-Future legislative changes Data Protection & Digital Information (No.2 Bill).
+- j.
+The purpose of the Data Protection, Privacy and Electronic Communications (Amendments etc) (EU Exit) Regulations 2019.

+- k.
+UK GDPR.

+- l.
+Future legislative changes.

-Candidates should be able to describe the evolution of the legislative framework for data protection in the European Union and the UK but are not expected to have a detailed knowledge of the content of the above, or the chronological order.
+Candidates should be able to describe the evolution of the legislative framework for data protection in the European Union (EU) and the UK but are not expected to have a detailed knowledge of the content of the above, or the chronological order.